NetApplied/lua-nas-utils/docs/crypto.md

 **Hash a password with a salt using PBKDF2-HMAC-SHA512, PBKDF2-HMAC-SHA256, Argon2i, or Argon2id.**

-Note: Argon2i and Argon2id are only supported on systems with OpenSSL 3.2 or higher.
+Note: Argon2i and Argon2id are only supported on systems with OpenSSL 3.2 or greater.
+Memcost option is not yet available, so high iteration count is used instead.

 ```lua
 NASCrypto.hash_password(password, salt, iterations, algorithm)